Government Claim FAQs

 A federal tort claim is complex and subject to many regulations that do not exist for other types of civil claims.
 Most importantly:

-If you have a claim for an auto accident involving a federal government vehicle or have suffered injury at a military base, post office or other government facility or property, then call our law firm at (800) 525-7111 or contact us online.
+If you have a claim for an auto accident involving a federal government vehicle or have suffered an injury at a military base, post office or other government facility or property, then call our law firm at (800)525-7111 or contact us online.
 We are here to answer your questions and help you navigate the confusion often involved with claims against the federal government.

 A Note of Caution: Please note that there are civil and criminal penalties for presenting fraudulent claims or making false statements, to include a fine up to $10,000 and five years in prison.